caprica/vlcj/README.md

 News
 ----

+02/01/2019 Happy new year!
+This project is still very much alive - but why hasn't there been a new release for a while?
+Well, this project is stable and mature and we very rarely get any significant bug reports.
+LibVLC also does not add significant new features all that often and it too has a slow release cycle.
+The latest release version of vlcj works just fine with the latest VLC 3.x.
+So we don't just push out new releases for the sake of it.
+Nevertheless, development is still active and ongoing and we expect to push out new releases this year, fixing small issues, and looking at the latest LibVLC to see if there's anything new there worth adding.

 03/02/2016 [Experimental branch](https://github.com/caprica/vlcj/tree/experimental) with direct
 rendering media player improvements, removing a full frame memory copy.
 This branch is *not* backwardly compatibly with vlcj 3.x.